uPortal-Project/uPortal-start/docs/en/sysadmin/docker.md

 ### Steps

+  - Build and run uPortal to confirm it works as expected
   - Stop HSQL and Tomcat, if they are running
   - Create the Docker images from the repo
     - `$ ./gradlew dockerBuildImageCli dockerBuildImageDemo`